SRAM Corporation: History

 Avid was SRAM's next acquisition in the spring of 2004.
 Avid produced popular hydraulic disc brakes and gave SRAM one more means to compete with Shimano.
-Later that same year SRAM purchased Truvativ, a crank, bottom bracket, and chainring manufacturer based out of San Luis Obispo, California.
-With Truvativ as part of the SRAM family, the company could finally sell a complete drivetrain package to OEM customers.
+Later that same year, SRAM purchased Truvativ, a crank, bottom bracket, and chainring manufacturer based out of San Luis Obispo, California.

 Although SRAM began as a manufacturer of road bike shifters, the company had largely left the road market in 1993 in favor of the rapidly growing mountain bike market.
-By 2004, SRAM planned a return to the road and began developing two new road groupsets, Force and Rival, which it brought to market in 2006.
+However in 2004, SRAM began developing two new road groupsets: Force and Rival, which it brought to market in 2006.
 Force was raced in the Tour de France for the first time the following year.
 The group made use of a new proprietary shifting technology known as DoubleTap.
 The technology allows the rider to shift a derailleur in both directions using a single shifter paddle.

 In 2007, SRAM acquired the bicycle component company Zipp.
 In 2008, SRAM introduced a new road groupset, SRAM RED.

 SRAM acquired power meter crank manufacturer Quarq in 2011.
 By 2012, SRAM had incorporated power meters into its high-end RED road group.
 Also in 2012, SRAM introduced wide range 1x11 mountain bike shifting with its XX1 groupset.
 The new groupset made use of a 10-42 cassette and a patented single front chainring that made use of both narrow and wide teeth to retain the chain without a chain guide.
 The rear derailleur for the groupset uses a parallelogram that moves only laterally, known as X-Horizon, which is intended to improve shifting precision and chain retention.

 By 2014, this same technology was adapted for use on cyclocross bikes with the introduction of SRAM Force CX1.
 The group was expanded in 2015 to use chainrings (up to 54-teeth) for other applications such as TT/Tri, road, and fitness bikes.
 With the expanded applications SRAM simplified the naming of the group to Force 1.
 The same year the company also developed a lower price point 1x11 road groupset option with similar features, Rival 1.

 In August 2015, SRAM announced that it would release its 11-speed wireless electronic road groupset, SRAM RED eTap.
 The group utilizes derailleurs with self-contained batteries to shift using wireless signals sent from the shift levers.
 Benefits of the system include more precise shifting, faster setup, and lower maintenance compared to a traditional mechanically activated shifting arrangement.